 "Stand up, Harry, and wave to them.
 Then they'll stop."

 Harry remained glued in his seat, so Hermione slid a hand under his shoulder, and gently lifted.
 The slight pressure loosed Harry from the chair, and he slowly followed Hermione's lead until he stood straight up.
 Finally acting on his own, he turned towards the assemblage and witnessed the hundreds of cheering and adoring faces.

-In his head he heard the voice of David Simons.
+In his head he heard the high-pitched voice of David Simons.
 You are not normal, Harry.
 Not after what you've done.
-You'll never be normal, at least not to all of us younger boys.
-You are our hero, after killing Voldemort and all.
+You'll never be normal.

 "Accept it!" he ordered himself, and a moment later he raised his hand to his supporters, waving it back and forth several times, flash bulbs erupting every second.
 In response, the cheering of the crowd intensified, but after a short time, Harry raised both hands, signaling the on-lookers to calm themselves so that the session could begin.
 Within seconds, the noise level decreased, and perhaps twenty seconds later, Harry took his seat to a virtually silent chamber.

 Minister Shacklebolt spoke the words sincerely, but he knew the effect the wild ovation would have on the members of the Wizengamot.
 The questioning began, but each successive member dared not directly challenge Harry's position in favor of the reforms to the house elf laws.
 At first, Harry answered the questions briefly and nervously, but as each member who supported the law took his or her turn, they deftly asked questions allowing Harry to relate how he had been assisted by house elves throughout his adventures.
 Over and over, Harry emphasized that Voldemort would have prevailed but for the assistance and loyalty of house elves.